Earth Poetry: the Workshop

 Four times a year, I host an outdoor workshop for active and aspiring poets in the metropolitan Atlanta area, each time in a different protected urban wildspace.
 We have visited 25 of them so far, and I keep discovering more.

 The workshop’s structure is simple.
 We gather in a spot suitable for sitting and talking.
 I share a sample of what I’ve been reading on the topics of nature, poetry, or both.
-Workshop participants are invited to bring something to share as well – poetry they have written or are working on, poems or prose by a favorite writer.
+Workshop participants are invited to bring something to share as well – poetry you have written or are working on, poems or prose by a favorite writer.
 Then we split up to wander by ourselves, observing, taking notes, soaking up the inspiration of the woods.
 When we re-convene, you are welcome to share what you have experienced or written, but this is not required.
-Feedback can be requested, either from the group or from me in a private session afterward.
+Feedback can be requested, either from the group or privately from me afterward.

 There is no charge to attend, though donations are welcome.
 If you live in Atlanta, contact me to join the email invitation list.